iambrainstorming/iambrainstorming.github.io/src/chapters/complicatedness-of-sexuality.md

   - "homosexuality"
   - "lgbtq"
 ---
+## Sexuality definition

 Human sexuality is the way people experience and express themselves sexually.
 This involves biological, erotic, physical, emotional, social, or spiritual feelings and behaviors.
-So **definition of sexuality is very board**.
+So **definition of sexuality is nuanced, board and multifaceted**.

 ![](images/image.png)